PennyLaneAI/pennylane/doc/development/plugins.rst

 These two tasks can be extracted into private methods or helper functions if that improves source code organization.
-Once the transform program has been applied to a batch of circuits, the result circuit batch produced by the program should be run via ``Device.execute`` without error.
+Once the transform program has been applied to a batch of circuits, the result circuit batch produced by the program should be run via ``Device.execute`` without error:

 .. code-block:: python